Creating a Prenatal and Neonatal Care Plan for Complex Fetal

 Depending on your health and the fetal diagnosis, your prenatal (before birth) and neonatal (after birth) care plans typically include:

-• High-risk pregnancy care with our maternal-fetal medicine (MFM) specialists.
+- High-risk pregnancy care with our maternal-fetal medicine (MFM) specialists.
 If your baby is diagnosed with a condition during your pregnancy, our MFM doctors work with your primary obstetrician to consult on care and monitor both you and your baby — even when you are otherwise healthy.

-• Regular check-ins with appropriate specialists at our Fetal Care Center.
+- Regular check-ins with appropriate specialists at our Fetal Care Center.
 These visits may include repeated ultrasounds or other scans to monitor your baby’s condition and development.

-• Tour of the neonatal intensive care unit (NICU).
+- Tour of the neonatal intensive care unit (NICU).
 In some cases, a baby may need to be admitted for care to the NICU after delivery.
 The Level IV Wasie NICU at Joe DiMaggio Children’s Hospital provides complex medical care for the most critically ill newborns.
 With room for 84 babies, our NICU is the largest in Broward County.
 It’s conveniently located close to the labor and delivery unit at Memorial Regional Hospital, so families can remain near your baby post-delivery.

-• Tour of the cardiac intensive care unit (CICU).
+- Tour of the cardiac intensive care unit (CICU).
 If your baby has a congenital heart disease (CHD), they may need care in our pediatric CICU after delivery.
-Learn more about how we care for babies with CHD at our Fetal Heart Institute of Florida
+Learn more about how we care for babies with CHD at our Fetal Heart Institute of Florida.

-Planning for Your Delivery
+Planning Your Delivery

 All the specialists involved in your baby’s care work together to develop a detailed plan customized to meet your specific needs.
 Then, together with you and your family, our specialists and nurse navigators outline all aspects of your delivery.